Guillaume-Helbecque/GPU-accelerated-tree-search-Chapel/README.md

 # GPU-accelerated tree-search in Chapel

 This repository contains the implementation of a GPU-accelerated tree-search algorithm in Chapel.
-The latter is instantiated on the backtracking method to solve instances of the N-Queens problem.
+The latter is instantiated on the backtracking method to solve instances of the N-Queens problem (proof-of-concept) and on the Branch-and-Bound method to solve Taillard's instances of the permutation flowshop scheduling problem (PFSP).
-This well-known problem serves as a proof-of-concept that motivates further improvements in solving combinatorial optimization problems.
 For comparison purpose, CUDA-based counterpart implementations are also provided.

 ## Design